Johnny Ball: Television and radio career

-Ball was a regular fixture on children's television from the mid 1970s and throughout the 1980s, presenting several series of science and technology programmes intended for children (including Think of a Number; Think Again; Think Backwards; Think...This Way and Johnny Ball Reveals All).
-He was also one of the hosts of pre-school programme Play School beginning in 1967 and continuing throughout the 1970s and beyond.
+Ball was one of the hosts of pre-school programme Play School beginning in 1967 and continuing throughout the 1970s and beyond.
+He was also a regular fixture on children's television from the mid 1970s and throughout the 1980s, presenting several series of science and technology programmes intended for children, including Think of a Number; Think Again; Think Backwards; Think...This Way and Johnny Ball Reveals All.
 As well as appearing on screen Ball wrote jokes for some shows including Crackerjack.
 All of these shows (except the ITV programme ...Reveals All) appeared on the BBC.
 Ball's shows were known for presenting scientific and technological principles in an entertaining and accessible way for young people.

-In 2003, he appeared on The Terry and Gaby Show in which he answered viewers' questions.
+In 2003, Ball appeared on The Terry and Gaby Show in which he answered viewers' questions.
 In July 2004, he was named in the Radio Times list of the top 40 most eccentric TV presenters of all time.
 In July 2012, he presented a Horizon special on ageing on BBC Four.
 He has starred in ITV and Channel 4 television adverts as well as radio adverts for the Yorkshire-based firm Help-Link.

-In 2012, Ball took part in the Strictly Come Dancing TV show, where he was paired with Aliona Vilani.
+In 2012, Ball took part in the Strictly Come Dancing television show, where he was paired with Aliona Vilani.
 A training accident in the three-week interval resulted in torn ligaments for Vilani, causing her to retire temporarily from the show.
 She was replaced by Iveta Lukošiūtė who, with Ball, was eliminated in the first week.
 Vilani returned in the final group dance alongside Ball.
-In a TV interview in October 2017, Ball claimed Vilani faked the injury, with Vilani denying the allegation and saying she would take legal advice over Ball's comments.
+In an interview in October 2017, Ball said that Vilani faked the injury, with Vilani denying the allegation and saying she would take legal advice over Ball's comments.
 There are no reports that she subsequently took any form of legal action.
-He was 74 at the time of Strictly, and he is the oldest contestant in the show's history.

 Personal life

-Ball's daughter Zoe by his first wife, Julia née Anderson, previously presented Strictly Come Dancing: It Takes Two for BBC TV and currently presents the breakfast show on BBC Radio 2.
-The couple divorced when Zoe was two.
+Ball married Julia (née Anderson) in 1969.
+The marriage produced one child, television and radio presenter Zoe Ball.
+The couple divorced in 1972.

-Ball lives with his current wife Diane in Bolton.
+Ball married Diane (née Hicks) in 1975.
+The couple live in Buckinghamshire.